 On June 28th, National Alaska Day recognizes the largest state to join the union and the Nation’s Last Frontier.

 Not only is Alaska the largest state, but it is also home to the highest mountain peaks in the country, including Mt.
 Denali.
 In The Last Frontier, it’s possible to test the theories associated with the Bering Land Bridge.
 Check out the remote and intriguing location of North America’s history.

 Populated by Inuit, Yupik, Tlingit, and others long before Russian and European explorers found their way to the Arctic land, Alaska supported the indigenous people with sufficient whale fat, beaver, and fish.

 The Land of the Midnight Sun led to the next great gold rush.
 In the Yukon, many would venture into the rugged North expecting to find riches in the Klondike.
 Those who did, would find it difficult to get it back out again…alive.

 Venture into Glacier Bay for glimpses of an icy blue you’ll see nowhere else on Earth.
 Listen for the rugged mountains of ice collapsing into the bay or seek the humpback whales breaking the surface.
-Sights and sounds of the bay as are abundant as the history.
+Sights and sounds of the bay are as abundant as the history, too.

 Join National Day Calendar as we celebrate National Alaska Day.
 Discover the wildest places and peaceful spaces.
 Go where the land meets the sky.
 Find adventure in The Land of the Midnight Sun and use #NationalAlaskaDay to share on social media.